Macedonian Orthodox Church: Communion with mainstream Eastern Orthodoxy

-On 9 May 2022, the Holy Synod of the Ecumenical Patriarchate stated it recognised the Macedonian Orthodox Church, its hierarchy and faithful, and established eucharistic communion with it.
+On 9 May 2022, the Holy Synod of the Ecumenical Patriarchate recognised the Macedonian Orthodox Church, its hierarchy and faithful, and established eucharistic communion with it.
 It also stated that it recognised the MOC's jurisdiction as being over North Macedonia.
 However, the Ecumenical Patriarchate explicitly refused to recognise the word "Macedonia" or any other derivative to designate the church, and stated it would use "Ohrid" to refer to it.
 The Holy Synod also stated it was the role of the Serbian Orthodox Church to settle the administrative issues the Serbian Church had with the MOC.
 The decision of the Ecumenical Patriarchate was welcomed by North Macedonia's Prime Minister, Dimitar Kovačevski.
-After the Ecumenical Patriarchate announced communion with the MOC, the Russian Orthodox Church came to the conclusion that it recognizes only the canonical rights of the Serbian Orthodox Church and refuses to recognize the MOC's jurisdiction over North Macedonia.
+After the Ecumenical Patriarchate announced communion with the MOC, the Russian Orthodox Church came to the conclusion that it recognised only the canonical rights of the Serbian Orthodox Church and refused to recognise MOC's jurisdiction over North Macedonia.

 On 16 May, the Holy Synod of the Serbian Orthodox Church released a statement that the situation of the MOC was resolved.
 The Holy Synod stated that full ecclesiastical autonomy was restored to the MOC under the Patriarchate of Serbia, bringing the MOC-OA fully into communion with the mainstream Eastern Orthodox world.